kelda/dksnap/README.md

 ## Other Features

 ### Works With Any Container
 By default, `dksnap` creates snapshots by committing the container's filesystem with `docker commit`, and dumping the contents of all attached volumes.

 ### Database Awareness
-`dksnap` is database aware, meaning it knows how to nicely dump and restore database contents for the following databases:
+`dksnap` is database aware, meaning it knows how to politely dump and restore and diff database contents for the following databases:
 * Mongo
 * Postgres
 * MySQL

 It has a plugin architecture making it easy to add more databases in the future.
+Contributions welcome!

 ### Docker Images
-`dksnap` images are simply Docker images with some additional metadata.
+`dksnap` images are simply `docker` images with some additional metadata.
 This means they can be viewed and manipulated using the standard `docker` command line tools.

 ### Share Snapshots
-Because `dksnap` stores all of the snapshot information in a `docker` image, you can share your snapshot by pushing and pulling to Docker registries just like you would any other Docker container.
+`dksnap` stores all of the snapshot information in a `docker` image, so you can share your snapshot by pushing it to a Docker registry just like you would any other container image.

 ### Volume Awareness
 Snapshots are volume aware.
-The official database images all store their data in volumes (for good reason) which `docker commit` does not capture.  `dksnap` saves your volumes as well as the container’s filesystem so that all of the container’s state is saved.
+The official database images all store their data in volumes  which `docker commit` does not capture.  `dksnap` saves volumes in addition to the container filesystem.

 # FAQ